nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Each project is divided into an overview page and a todo page.
 The overview page contains information about your project's events, deadlines and groupmates and the todo page contains information about your project's todos.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-To switch between the overview and todo pages, you can use the `overview` and `todo` commands respectively.
+To switch between the overview and todo pages, you can use the `overview` and `todos` commands respectively.
 </div>

 Commands related to Projects will be discussed first followed by sections on `Todos`, `Deadlines`, `Events` & `Groupmates`.